Hereditary ATTR amyloidosis with polyneuropathy is under-recognized, debilitating, and progressive, and early diagnosis is critical1-4

 - Early satiety

-- Urinary retention associated with incontinence
+- Urinary retention associated with incontinence3

 - Erectile dysfunction